ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/1_00_KIT_OVERVIEW.md

 ![MetaMaskInstalled](assets/metamask_installed-1.jpg)

-###  4. Setup Transactions
+###  4. Setup Actions
-The next step is defining Transactions.
-A transaction represents a core action or event for your business, for example, a "like", "share", "purchase", "API call", "view", "download", "reward", "monthly winner", or "birthday event".
-We have created 4 sample transaction types for you.
-We encourage you to try various transaction types in OST KIT⍺.
-You can create as many transaction types as you like and you can name them as best fits the economic drivers of your business.
+The next step is defining actions.
+An action represents a core action or event for your business, for example, a "like", "share", "purchase", "API call", "view", "download", "reward", "monthly winner", or "birthday event".
+We have created 4 sample actions for you.
+We encourage you to try various actions in OST KIT⍺.
+You can create as many actions as you like and you can name them as best fits the economic drivers of your business.

 ![setupTransactions](assets/Setup_Transactions.jpg)